 All paddlers canoeing the Nitinat Triangle must register and obtain a free park use permit.
-Please contact the park at 250-726-7721 in advance to make arrangements.
+Please contact Parks Canada in advance to make arrangements.
 Group size is limited to ten.

 The most travelled route is a combination of canoe paddles and portages.
 Portage conditions are most difficult.
 Begin by portaging from Nitinat Lake to Hobiton Lake.
 Do not use the Hobiton River, as it is a salmon spawning stream that is permanently closed by the Department of Fisheries and Oceans.
 Water levels along its length are erratic, and many obstructions prevent passage.
 Attempting to line a boat through shallows will damage spawning channels, and areas with water deep enough to paddle are congested with low-hanging vegetation and fallen logs.

 The Hobiton Lake to Tsusiat Lake portage is approximately 1.61 km long, with a 400 metre bog in the middle.
 Considerable climbing under and over large fallen trees is required, with the occasional carry over logs about 2.5 m above the ground.
 The easiest system for overcoming the terrain is to portage your empty boat to the bog, return for your packs and transport them all the way to the other end.
 Then move the boat from the bog to the far lake.